Castagnaccio recipe: a Tuscan delight for Fall celebrations. Get the Castagnaccio chestnut cake recipe to celebrate an Italian Fall.

 Castagnaccio is a sweet and thin cake baked in many Italian regions: Tuscany, Piedmont, Liguria, and Puglia.

 As always happens in our foodie peninsula, each area, town, and family have a jealously guarded Castagnaccio recipe.
 These chestnut cakes are made for Fall, especially for the “Festa dei Morti”, the Day of the Dead, and for Christmas.

 Castagnaccio has country origins, and it is a delicious combination of chestnut flour, raisins, pine nuts, and olive oil.

-Legend says the rosemary needles in Castagnaccio it are a potent love elixir, so any girl that is trying to conquer the heart of a young handsome guy should offer him a slice of dessert, and make him hers forever ;-).
+Legend says the rosemary needles in Castagnaccio are a potent love elixir, so any girl that is trying to conquer the heart of a handsome young guy should offer him a slice of this dessert, and make him hers forever…

 - 10,5 oz chestnut flour 300 gr - 3 cups